Hillelmed/ogm-starter/README.md

 }
 ```

-Example of uses (Load file from git and change the version and push):
+Example of uses (Get file from git, change the version of the pom.xml file and push):

 ```
 MyRepoForSpesificFile myRepoForSpesificFile = appContext.getBean(MyRepoForSpesificFile.class);